 Partnered with a Survivor Podcast

-Partnered With a Survivor is a professionally focused podcast created and produced by Ruth Reymundo and hosted by the Safe & Together Institute.
-What began as intimate conversations between Ruth and David Mandel — Founder of the Safe Together Institute and creator of the Safe & Together Model — exploring personal and professional experiences around violence, relationships, abuse, and the systemic and professional responses that too often harm rather than help, has grown into a global conversation about systems and culture change.
+Partnered with a Survivor is a professional-focused podcast created and produced by Ruth Reymundo and hosted by the Safe & Together Institute.
+What began as intimate conversations between Ruth and David Mandel—founder of the Institute and creator of the Safe & Together Model—about violence, relationships, abuse, and the systems that respond to them has grown into a global conversation about systems and culture change.

-Hosted by Ruth Reymundo and co-hosted by David Mandel, the podcast offers deep, professionally grounded discussions about how institutions respond to domestic abuse, gender-based violence, and child maltreatment.
-In many episodes, Ruth and David are joined by global leaders in areas such as child safety, men and masculinity, perpetrator accountability, fatherhood, and partnering with survivors.
+Hosted by Ruth and co-hosted by David, the podcast features in-depth, professionally grounded discussions about how institutions respond to domestic abuse, gender-based violence, and child maltreatment.
+Many episodes also feature global leaders working across fields such as child safety, men and masculinity, perpetrator accountability, fatherhood, and partnering with survivors.

-Each episode takes a rigorous look at complex topics, including how systems fail adult and child survivors, how societal narratives about masculinity and violence shape professional practice, and how intersectional factors such as cultural beliefs, religious beliefs, racialised identities, LGBTQ+ experiences, immigration status, disability, and other vulnerabilities influence how we respond to abuse and violence.
+Together, these conversations examine how systems often fail adult and child survivors, how societal narratives about masculinity and violence shape professional practice, and how intersectional realities—including cultural and religious beliefs, racialised identities, LGBTQ+ experiences, immigration status, disability, and other structural vulnerabilities—shape responses to abuse and violence.

-The podcast offers an insider lens into how professionals navigate systems as practitioners, as parents, and as partners.
-Through candid dialogue and critical reflection, Ruth and David challenge the assumptions and structures that prevent meaningful accountability, safety, and healing.
-The goal is collective movement across systems, cultures, and families toward safety, nurturance, and sustained change.
+The podcast offers an insider lens into how professionals navigate systems not only as practitioners, but also as parents and partners.
+Through candid dialogue and critical reflection, Ruth and David challenge the assumptions and structures that limit meaningful accountability, safety, and healing.
+The goal is collective movement across systems, cultures, and families toward greater safety, nurturance, and sustained change.

-Note: Episodes contain sensitive topics and occasional mature language that may be difficult for some listeners.
+Disclaimer: Episodes contain sensitive topics and occasional mature language that may be difficult for some listeners.
+The views and opinions expressed by podcast guests are their own and do not necessarily reflect those of the Safe & Together Institute or its staff.

-Check Out All of Our Podcast Episodes
+Check Out All of Our Episodes

 Season 7 Episode 3: How Systems Become Tools of Coercive Control and What Professionals Must Change: An Interview with Valerie Frost